 The EGR Valve (Exhaust Gas Recirculation Valve) is an emission control device that allows exhaust gas to enter the intake manifold.
 These started becoming common on both gas and diesel engines sometime in the 1970s.
 They function to reduce harmful emissions from the engine.

-There are three times in a engine’s operating cycle than an EGR valve is never supposed to operate: 1) at engine idle, 2) at wide open throttle or 3) when the engine is cold.
+There are three times in an engine’s operating cycle when an EGR valve is never supposed to operate: 1) at engine idle, 2) at wide open throttle, or 3) when the engine is cold.
 In all three areas, it would have a negative effect on the way the engine runs, especially when the engine is idling.

 With respect to our problem of rough running, an EGR valve can be a cause if it becomes fouled with carbon.
 This causes it to stick open, causing a rough idle or engine stall.

-As explained earlier, in many cases the computer may set codes which can lead you to the EGR valve as the prsoblem.
+As explained earlier, in many cases, the computer may set codes that can lead you to the EGR valve as the problem.